INCF/neurohdf/doc/source/datatypes.rst

   * Sets of irregular 3D skeletons in a spatial reference system
   * Sets of connectors with location representing synapses connecting vertices of the 3D skeletons

-* Full volume neuropile reconstruction from electron microscopy
+* Dense reconstruction of neuropile from electron microscopy

   * Regular 3D grid segmenting the structures in a spatial reference system
   * Sets of area lists representing structures